-We use your telephone number(s) to send your appointment details via SMS text message.
+We will also use your telephone number(s) to send your appointment details via SMS text message.

-Most of our patients appreciate these reminders and we know that it reduces the number of missed appointments, but if you do not wish to receive them please let us know by speaking a member of staff or email us at firstname.lastname@example.org.
+Most of our patients appreciate these reminders and we know that it reduces the number of missed appointments, but if you do not wish to receive text messages please let us know by speaking a member of staff or email us at firstname.lastname@example.org.

-The General Data Protection Regulation grants you rights to enable you to have a better understanding and more control over your personal information.
+The UK GDPR and Data Protection Act 2018 grants you rights to enable you to have a better understanding and more control over your personal information:

 The right to access

-When requested, Medway Community Healthcare must provide you with a copy of your personal data, the purposes for processing your data, the categories of data being processed and who the data will be shared with.
+When requested, MCH must provide you with a copy of your personal data, the purposes for processing your data, the categories of data being processed and who the data will be shared with.
 Find more information on how to request this, via the “How can you access your records” tab.

 The right to rectification